Course Credits and Classification

 Optional Grading System

-Courses used to meet requirements for the Foundation (Communication/Inquiry) and Breadth Dimension must be taken using the standard letter grade system (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F).
+Courses used to meet requirements for the First Year Seminar and Discover Requirement must be taken using the standard letter grade system (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, or F).
 Many majors and minors also require or recommend that students to take courses for a standard letter grade.
 Information related to those requirements can be found in the Academic Departments and Courses of Study section of the Bulletin.

 A student may opt to take a maximum of one course per term on a Satisfactory / Deficient / Unsatisfactory (S/D/U) basis excluding courses that have a mandatory S/D/U grading system.
 Students may elect no more than a total of four courses during their academic career to be graded on an S/D/U basis.
 Transfer students may elect a proportionate number of courses to be graded on the S/D/U basis during their academic career as determined by the number of terms attended.